Repino, Saint Petersburg: Penates

 In 1899, Repin bought an estate here and called it Penaty (Пенаты, meaning Penates, Roman household deities).
 He designed his own house, and after it had been built several years later, Repin moved to Kuokkala.
-He would live there until his death in 1930.
+He lived there until his death in 1930.
 The house is surrounded by a large park.

 The estate is part of the UNESCO World Heritage Site "Saint Petersburg and Related Groups of Monuments".
 The estate has been a museum since 1940.